Learn about Indigenous self-government in Canada.

 There are 25 self-government agreements across Canada involving 43 Indigenous communities.
-There are also two education agreements involving 35 Indigenous communities.
+There are also 2 education agreements involving 35 Indigenous communities.

 Consult this map (PDF version: 739 kb, 1 page) to learn about the self-government agreements signed to date across Canada and search the Aboriginal and Treaty Rights Information System to find out more about each agreement, including the full text of the agreement and summary information.
 Use the name of the Indigenous group, agreement name, or other term as a "keyword" search word and then click on the heading Treaties and Agreements above the search box to find the related records.

 Different forms of governance or self-government have been negotiated in Canada.
 One example is the Nunavut Agreement, a modern treaty (comprehensive land claim agreement) where the self-government aspirations of Inuit are expressed through public government.
 This self-government agreement is unique due to the fact that the Nunavut government represents all the people residing in its territory.

-Another form of self-government is where law-making power is negotiated with an Indigenous group in only one or two key areas such as the Education Agreement in Nova Scotia and the Anishinabek Nation Education Agreement in Ontario.
+Another form of self-government is where law-making power is negotiated with an Indigenous group in only 1 or 2 key areas such as the Education Agreement in Nova Scotia and the Anishinabek Nation Education Agreement in Ontario.